k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md

 # Graphit Overview

-A Fabric tool, Graphit can be used to create dynamic CSV, XML and JSON documents and is very useful for generating Fabric [Web Services](/articles/15_web_services_and_graphit/01_web_services_overview.md) responses with a user friendly interface, minimal coding, and great debugging capabilities.
+Graphit is a Fabric utility which can be used to create dynamic CSV, XML and JSON documents and is very useful for generating Fabric [Web Services](/articles/15_web_services_and_graphit/01_web_services_overview.md) responses.
+Graphit provides a very user-friendly interface and requires minimal coding while enabling powerful debugging capabilities.
 The content of a response is defined during its execution, either according to specific parameters relevant to the specific Web Service call, or by retrieving dynamic information from other databases or interfaces.

 ### Main Features
 Using Graphit you can do the following: